Appeal a benefit decision

 Ask us to reconsider

-After receiving more information about the decision if you are still unhappy you can ask for your application to be reconsidered within a month.
-Please use this form:
+If you are still unhappy after receiving more information you can ask for your application to be reconsidered within a month.
+Complete and return the Form to dispute a benefit decision.

 Your application will be reviewed by a senior officer who will check that it was correctly assessed and make any necessary changes.